dzaima/CBQN/src/README.md

 ## Conventions

-Functions starting with `m_` create a new object (some NaN-boxed, some heap-allocated).
+Functions starting with `m_` makes a new object (some NaN-boxed, some heap-allocated).
 Functions starting with `q_` are queries/predicates, and return a boolean.
 Functions ending with `R` are either supposed to be called rarely, or the caller expects that a part of it happens rarely.
 Functions ending with `N` are non-inlined versions of another function.